Gregory4321/ciao-down/testing.md

 Any bugs found during testing this site were all possible to fix.
 There were some where new code to be added, but the majority were simple syntax errors.
 DevTools had revealed most errors during that testing stage, but the manual testing was good as it was another final check before deployment.

 * After a user registers to the site, they are directed to their profile page.
-If the user then clicked the back button it sent them back to the registeration form, despite just completing this action.
+If the user then clicked the back button it sent them back to the registration form, despite just completing this action.
 I fixed this bug by included an if statement in the python code to control that if the user is in session, keep profile page rendered if the back button was clicked.

 ***